What is the least number of moves needed to solve the k-peg Towers of Hanoi problem?

+\begin{definition} Given a sequence of moves $S$ of $n$ disks, we denote with $C_S(j)$ the number of moves of a disk $j$ in $S$. $C_S(j)$ is said \textbf{cost} of $j$. \end{definition}

-\item If we arrange the disks on three pegs, there is at least one peg on which no disk bigger than $j_4$ is ever stacked.
-In other words, moves relative to these disks may be simulated by moves using $3$ pegs. \item The cost of each disk lying at the bottom of the stacks, after performing the move $(n,\infty,\infty)$ in a demolishing phase, is one.
-To see this, let $x\in \{n-1,j_4\}$ be one of these disks.
-We know that when a move $(x,x+1,\infty)$ is made for the first time, $x$ transfers to a free peg; moreover, by the previous Proposition we know that there is a peg to which no peg bigger than $x$ is ever transferred.
-Therefore, suitably dealing with the disks that are smaller than $x$, we can arrange that $x$ is eventually freed just on a peg never used by disks larger than $x$: while being on such a peg, the disk is of no obstacle to any move and thus need not be moved. \item If we arrange all the disks smaller than $n$ on the same stack (case 1 of the previous Proposition), we need at the least $1+H_4(n-1)$ moves.
+\begin{corollary} The cost of each disk lying at the bottom of the stacks, after performing the move $(n,\infty,\infty)$ in a minimal demolishing phase, is one. \end{corollary} \begin{proof} To see this, let $x$ be one of these disks.
+We know that when a move $(x,x+1,\infty)$ is made for the first time, $x$ transfers to a free peg; moreover, by the previous Proposition and by Corollary 2 we know that there is a peg to which no disk bigger than $x$ is ever transferred.
+Therefore, suitably dealing with the disks that are smaller than $x$, we can arrange that $x$ is eventually freed just on a peg never used by disks larger than $x$: while being on such a peg, the disk is of no obstacle to any move and thus need not be moved. \end{proof}